The Color Wheel

 | Primary | Red (0°), Green (120°), Blue (240°) |

-| Hue in HSL | Directly maps to wheel position (0-360°) |
+| Hue in HSL | Maps directly to wheel position (0 to 360°) |

-| Warm | 0° - 90° (red, orange, yellow) |
+| Warm | 0° to 90° (red, orange, yellow) |

-| Cool | 150° - 270° (cyan, blue, violet) |
+| Cool | 150° to 270° (cyan, blue, violet) |

-| Complementary | +180° - maximum contrast |
+| Complementary | +180°.
+Maximum contrast. |

-| Neutrals | Add slight tint for better UI grays |
+| Neutrals | Add a slight tint for warmer UI grays |